caltechlibrary/newt/newt-presentation.md

 # Scaling

 scale
-: a euphemism for **scaling big**, as used in phrases like "google scale", "amazon scale"
+: a euphemism for **scaling big**, usage "google scale", "amazon scale"

 # Scaling

 - Scaling big is hard
 - Scaling big can make things really complex
-- Scaling big as a path to scaling small
+- Scaling big, a path to scaling small
   - **Can we pack only what is needed?**

-# Scaling approaches
+# Scaling techniques and tools

 - distributed application design
 - containers